How the Model Works

 | True upsets (Saudi, Japan, Morocco) | largely missed — as disclosed |

-These numbers will improve when real-time injury feeds and live lineup data are wired into the LLM reviewer for matches during the tournament window.
+These numbers will improve when real-time injury feeds and live lineup data are wired into the AI reviewer for matches during the tournament window.
 The 2022 backtest was run without those signals; 2026 matches will have them.

-7. What this model deliberately does not do
+9. What this model deliberately does not do

 - Predict exact scores (the Poisson distribution makes exact scores a fool's errand).